kizi2nv/grail/src/pages/index.md

 ---
 templateKey: index-page
-title: SITE WORK IN PROGRESS
+title: "SITE WORK IN PROGRESS GODIYA NEEFS SYSTEM "
 image: /img/home-jumbotron.jpg
-heading: SITE WORK IN PROGRESS
+heading: SITE WORK IN PROGRESS, WE I'LL GET BACK TO HER
 subheading: We will get back to you with love😍
 mainpitch:
   title: Why Kaldi